AugustAllYear/Plan-Disease-Detection/README.md

      - **CNNs** for image data.
      - **RNNs** for sequential data.
      - **Transfer Learning** for pre-trained models.
-   - Implement the architecture in PyTorch, documenting your decisions (e.g., choice of layers, activation functions).
+   - Implement the architecture in PyTorch or Keras, documenting your decisions (e.g., choice of layers, activation functions).

 3. **Training and Optimization**
    - Train the model on the data set, using an appropriate optimizer and loss function.